 - How much did he raise every second, to the nearest penny?

-Tweet us at @thirdspacetweet and tell us: what your school did this Red Nose Day?
+Tweet us at @thirdspacetweet and tell us: what did your school do this Red Nose Day?

-Check out 20+ more fun topical Maths investigations KS2 in our blog: 5 Ways to Use Topical Maths to Improve Problem Solving and Reasoning.
+Check out 20+ more fun topical KS2 maths investigations in our blog: KS2 Maths Problem Solving Investigations Based On Real Life.